Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

 The peak frequencies of the GW emission in all our models, even if weak for rapid rotators, are high compared to the majority of existing simulations \citep[e.g.][]{Powell_Mueller:2024, Andresen_et_al:2019, Bugli_et_al:2023, Cusinato_et_al:2025, Cusinato_Obergaulinger_Aloy:2025} where the maximum frequency of the dominant mode is around $1 \, \mathrm{kHz}$, potentially up to $2 \, \mathrm{kHz}$ in certain cases.
 As in \citet{Powell_Mueller_AguileraDena_Langer:2023}, our use of a modified Newtonian gravitational potential will tend to shift peak GW frequencies upwards by ${\sim} 20\%$ compared to full general relativistic simulations \citep{Mueller_Janka_Marek:2013, Powell_Mueller:2020}, however this effect is insufficient to fully explain our high-frequency emission.
 Consequently, to explain the dominant mode frequency exceeding $3 \, \mathrm{kHz}$, we consider the analytic estimate of the dominant GW frequency, $f_\mathrm{peak}$, of \citet{Mueller_Janka_Marek:2013}:

 where $M$ and $R$ are the PNS mass and radius respectively, $m_n$ is the neutron mass, and $\langle E_{\bar{\nu}_\mathrm{e}} \rangle$ is the mean electron antineutrino energy in the PNS surface region (here defined as the surface for which $\rho = 10^{11} \, \mathrm{g \, cm^{-3}}$, although with a few caveats which will be discussed in due course).
 Equation \eqref{eqn:fpeak} predicts the dominant GW frequency of the SR1 model with remarkable accuracy -- within $5-10\%$ in the later half of the simulation, as shown in Figure \ref{fig:sr1_fpeak}.
 However, this varies depending on how the PNS radius is defined due to rotation-induced oblateness -- in this analysis we find that using the PNS radius near the \emph{polar axis} produces the best fit of $f_\mathrm{peak}$ to the simulated GW data.
+We stress that this is not a result that should necessarily be expected a priori, as Equation~(\ref{eqn:fpeak}) is formally valid only for a non-rotating, spherical PNS.
+However, the model may evidently be robust more generally; we motivate this observation in more detail in Section \ref{sec:sh_crit}.

 The reasonable goodness-of-fit of the $f_\mathrm{peak}$ approximation allows us to attribute the high frequencies of the dominant GW emission in our models with physical properties of the PNS, specifically the PNS compactness term ($M/R^{2}$) computed \emph{at the poles}, and the electron antineutrino mean energies.
 Both are plotted in the middle panel of Figure \ref{fig:sr1_fpeak}.
 Comparing to \citet{Mueller_Janka_Marek:2013}, we find higher mean energies -- in the range of $20-25 \, \mathrm{MeV}$ compared to their ${\sim} 15 \, \mathrm{MeV}$; interestingly, on its own this would serve to reduce the frequency of the dominant GW emission, however it is overcompensated by the $M/R^{2}$ term being $2-4$ times that of \citet{Mueller_Janka_Marek:2013}, depending on the specific model.